 Following the expulsion of afterbirth, Sorrow wrapped her infant in the blanket and dozed off and on for hours.
 At some point before sunset she roused to a cry and squeezed her breasts until one delivered.
-Although all her life she had been saved by men: Captain, the sawyers' sons, Sir and now Will and Scully, she was convinced that this time she had done something, something important, by herself.
+Although all her life she had been saved by men- Captain, the sawyers' sons, Sir and now Will and Scully-she was convinced that this time she had done something, something important, by herself.
 Twin's absence was hardly noticed as she concentrated on her daughter.
-Instantly, she knew what to to name her.
+Instantly, she knew what to name her.
 Knew also what to name herself.
 Two days came and went.
-Lina hid her disgust with Sorrow and her anxiety about Florens under mask of calm.
+Lina hid her disgust with Sorrow and her anxiety about Florens under a mask of calm.
 Mistress said nothing about the baby, but sent for a Bible and forbade anyone to enter the new house.
 At one point, Sorrow, prompted by the legitimacy of her new status as a mother, was bold enough to remark to her Mistress, "It was good that the blacksmith came to help when you were dying."
 Mistress stared at her.
 "Ninny," she answered.
 "God alone cures.
 No man has such power."

 There had always been tangled strings among them.
 Now they were cut.
 Each woman embargoed herself; spun her own web of thoughts unavailable to anyone else.
 It was as though, with or without Florens, they were falling away from one another.

-Twin was gone, traceless and un-missed by the only person who knew her.
+Twin was gone, traceless and unmissed by the only person who knew her.
 Sorrow's wandering stopped too.
 Now she attended routine duties, organizing them around her infant's needs, impervious to the complaints of others.
-She had looked into her daughter's eyes; saw in them the gray glisten of a winter sea, and said "By-the-lee.
-I am your mother.
-My name is Complete."

-My journey to you is hard and long and the hurt of it is gone as soon as I see the yard, the forge, the little cabin where you are.
-I lose the fear that I may never again in this world know the sight of your welcoming smile or taste the sugar of your shoulder as you take me in your arms.
-The smell of fire and ash trembles me but it is the glee in your eyes that kicks my heart over.
-You are asking me how and how long and laughing at my clothes and the scratches everyplace.
-But when I answer your why, you frown.
-We settle, you do, and I agree because there is no other way.
-You will ride at once to Mistress but alone.
-I am to wait here you say.
-I can not join you because it is faster without me.
-And there is another reason, you say.
+She had looked into her daughter's eyes; saw in them the gray glisten of a winter sea while a ship sailed by-the-lee.
+"I am your mother," she said.
+"My name is Complete."
+My journey to you is hard and long and the hart of it is gont at soon as love the part, the long, the links cabin where you are.
+I done the fear that J may never again in this world know the sight of your welcoming state or tasks the might of your shouldes as you take the in your parts.
+The smell of fire and ash crembles me but it is the glat in your eyes that kicks my heart over.
+You are ashing me how and how long and longing in my clothes and the senatches everyplace.
+But when I assure your why you flown.
+We settle, you do, and I agree hearing there is no other way.
+You will note at since to Miasters but alone.
+I are to wait there you say.
+I can so that you because it is faster without me.
+And there is another restor, you say.
 You turn your head.
-My eyes follow where you look.
+My eyes follow where you look. this happens twice before.
+The first rime is me